On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Topological preliminaries

 \end{thm}

 Here we'll discuss two types of 3-gon classes in $\Symg$.

 A 3-gon $\psi$ of the first type has domain $\mathcal{D}(\psi)$ given by the sum of $g$ disjoint 3-sided regions, each with coefficient $+1$.
 A 3-gon $\psi$ of the second type has domain $\mathcal{D}(\psi')$ given by the sum of $(g-1)$ disjoint regions, consisting of $(g-2)$ 3-sided regions and a single 6-sided region with one angle larger than $\pi$, each with coefficient $+1$.
-These types can be seen in Figures \ref{fig:tri1} and \ref{fig:tri2}, respectively.
 Components of $\ba$, $\bb$, and $\bg$ are solid, dashed, and dotted arcs, respectively.
 Components of $\bx$, $\by$, and $\bw$ are dark gray, white, and light gray dots, respectively.

 The reader can verify that $\mu\left(\psi\right)=0$ in either case (in the second, it will help to split the obtuse hexagonal component of the domain as seen in Figure \ref{fig:trisplit}).